Mariano Juaristi

-Mariano Juaristi Mendizábal (February 21, 1904 - January 12, 2001) was a Spanish Basque pelota player known as Atano III.
+Mariano Juaristi Mendizábal (February 21, 1904 - January 12, 2001) was a Basque pelota player known as Atano III.
 He is often considered one of the best pelotaris of all time, dominating the 1st hand-pelota category from 1926 to 1948 and winner of 4 championships (1940, 1942, 1944 and 1946).

 Early life

 Mariano Mendizábal was born on 1904 in Azkoitia, Guipúzcoa, Spain in the Caserío Atano from which his family pseudonym comes.
 The Juaristi (or Atano) family formed a pelotari dynasty, six of them were pelotaris and one of them manufactured balls.
 Mariano, Atano III, was the most well-known of them.

 Atano VII, his younger brother, also was a very important player, as was Atano X, son of Atano I.

 Professional career

 Mendizábal made his professional debut in 1920, on the Azkoitia fronton.
 He was noted for his speed, flexibility, fast plays and powerful serves that soon turned him in a revolutionary icon for the sport at a time when the prevailing playing style was one characterized by heavy rebounds and slow plays.

 Mendizábal was also known for his fragile hands that only allowed him to play only once a month to prevent injury.
 During his career he beat the best hand-pelota players of the 1920s such as Zabala II from Elgoibar and Ulacia from Guetaria, losing only to Artamendi II, in Marquina with a final score of 13-22.

 Mendizábal's winning streak started in 1926 when he beat the best player of the time and champion, Juan Bautista Azcárate.
 For turn into a contender he had to play a first game against the champion where his superiority was attributed to the fact that he was able to play with both hands while Azcárate was only able to play with one.
 During the title dispute, played in a series of three games, Mendizábal beat his rival with the final scores of 22-19, 22-12 and 22-9.
 The last one was played on January 1, 1927, in Bilbao.

 At the height of his career, Mendizábal earned 6000 Pesetas per appearance at a time when a regular pelotari earned only 250; in addition, due to the frequent injuries caused by the fragility of his hands, his games were highly anticipated and recorded large attendances.